 I was nervous about leaving my hospitality family behind in the States.
 But luckily, it did not take long to find an extended family abroad.
 I didn’t know what to expect.
 While many things surprised me, both good and bad, my overall experience was extremely rewarding.

 The Irish are intuitively hospitable people.
 They’ll talk your ear off, but in a way that makes you want them to keep going.
 And if you’re lucky enough to hear them sing, sing along!
 I can’t say I learned anything new about Irish whiskey or the like, but I think what I came home with is even more rewarding for my career in the hospitality industry.
 I learned how to welcome new friends.
 I learned how to look in someone’s eyes when conversing.
 Most importantly, I learned how to really, truly listen.

 I was embraced with open arms by complete strangers.
 To me, they all were just another extension of my home.
 Not my physical location of home, but my hospitality home.
 It was natural, comfortable and helped cement why this industry means so much to me.

 In times like these, I can’t help but feel grief for all my friends that have lost their jobs due to COVID-19.
 But with companies like Litchfield Distillery giving back to our community, it’s a constant reminder of the hospitality that this industry still has to offer.
 While our bars may be closed, our hearts remain open and our hospitality family will grow stronger because of it.
+No doubt many businesses are thinking about their marketing strategies for when they’re able to open again, and some may even be considering something like remote video services post COVID-19 to show people exactly what they’re about so life can get back to the way it was and the good times can roll once more.
 I think I can safely speak for all of us when I say we can’t wait to welcome you back into our homes.

 I look forward to sharing some cocktail recipes with you over the coming days.
 Stay tuned!”